-Misdiagnosed as Untreatable "Lazy Eye" as a Child
+Misdiagnosed as Untreatable "Lazy Eye"

 My "lazy eye" was first detected in a free public school eye examination when I was seven years old (belated thanks to the State of Pennsylvania for that free eye exam!).
 This led to my first visit to an eye doctor.
 I don't remember anything about that encounter.
 All I know is that I came away with a pair of glasses and no patching or Vision Therapy was recommended.
 For the next ten years I would struggle with wearing either glasses or contact lenses.

 By the time I was twelve years old I had been examined several times by two new eye doctors: one ophthalmologist (hi, Dr. Feldman of Champaign, Illinois) and one optometrist (I remember him, but not his name).
 Both doctors said exactly the same thing.
 They told me that my two eyes did not work together as a team; that I alternated between using one eye or the other, but seldom or never used both eyes together at the same time.
 Since I alternated between using both eyes, I had not lost too much vision in either eye.
-Still, they both described me as having "lazy eye."
+Still, they both described my right eye as a "lazy eye."
 According to the eye doctors it was too late for surgery or patching -- nothing could be done to correct my "lazy eye."
 "I was too old."
 "It was too late" for me.

 Of course, the doctors informed me, this meant I didn't have depth perception.
 "What's depth perception?"
 I asked.
 Vague descriptions ensued -- much like attempts to explain colors and rainbows to a blind person.
 I remember the optometrist stumbled and mumbled around a bit and finally declared that without depth perception it would be very difficult for me to catch a ball.
 Hmmm, I thought this one over.
 I already knew I couldn't catch a ball without major panic -- screaming, head ducking, arms flailing, etc. So far this embarrassing state of affairs hadn't killed me.
 This was also at a time when girls' sports were still a very low priority.
 After thinking it over, I decided being unable to catch a ball was not a serious handicap.
 No sweat, doc.